 Important information on where to report illness or COVID-19 positive cases and how to respond will be found in this section.
 Programs should ensure that staff leadership is familiar with the reporting protocol and related actions.
 This guidance for DYCD-contracted programs aligns with relevant City, State and Federal regulations, including guidance issued by New York State and the NYC Department of Health and Mental Hygiene (DOHMH).

 Reporting COVID-19 Cases: All Programs (Center-Based, DOE and Non-DOE)

 DYCD providers should assign a staff member to serve as the Site Safety Monitor.
-Program Directors or Site Safety Monitors must report suspected and/or confirmed cases of COVID-19 to DOHMH by calling the Provider Access Line at 866-692-3641.
-Select Option 4 and identify yourself as a DYCD-funded School-Aged Child Care site.
-Submit a list of close contacts to be enrolled in the Test + Trace Corps program using https://doi.org/10.1007/jhths.com/.
+Program Directors or Site Safety Monitors must report suspected and/or confirmed cases of COVID-19 to DOHMH by using this form.
+Providers can call the Provider Access Line at 866-692-3641 if they wish to speak to an epidemiologist only.